There are currently no active references in this article.

 RHS Hardiness Rating: H7

-The smaller, daintier-leaved subsp. taquetii is still rare in cultivation but deserves to be more widely cultivated.
+It is still rare in cultivation but deserves to be more widely cultivated.
 A vigorous young tree seen at Harry Hay’s garden in Surrey was 3 m tall in 2005, grown from seed collected on Jirisan in Jeollanam-do, South Korea in 1994 and distributed by the Chollipo Arboretum.
 Elsewhere in the garden is another specimen from the same source in 1996, but originating from the Taebaek Mountains (H. Hay, pers. comm.
 2008).
+This subspecies is also grown at the Arboretum Wespelaar, Belgium (Arboretum Wespelaar 2020).